-In a chart subsection, you can include the Title tag, the Description tag, and the IssueListing tag.
-In the IssueListing tag, you can define the default content for the limit and set listing to false.
-You can include the Refinement tag either with or without a default statement, although you can edit the content before generating a report.
-To generate a pie chart, the Chart tag attribute chartType is set to pie.
+In a chart subsection, you can include the Title element, the Description element, and the IssueListing element.
+In the IssueListing element, you can define the default content for the limit and set listing to false.
+You can include the Refinement element either with or without a default statement, although you can edit the content before generating a report.
+To generate a pie chart, the Chart element's attribute chartType is set to pie.
 The options are table, pie, and bar.
 You can change this setting before you generate the report.
-You can also define the Axis tag.
+You can also define the Axis element.

-The following code shows an example of a chart's subsection:
+The following code shows an example of a chart subsection: